R A I N C O A S T L A W

 Hiring Raincoast Law

-You become our client when you have signed an agreement that explains our bill.
-At this meeting, we will also set things up for you to pay us a retainer.
+You become our client when you have signed an agreement that explains our bill and you have paid us a retainer.

 A retainer works like a deposit.
 If our bill ends up being less than the amount you paid into the retainer, we will refund you the balance.
 As your case goes forward, if our bill is expected to run over the amount you paid into the retainer, we will let you know before that happens and allow you to choose how to proceed.

 Once your retainer has been paid, we can take legal instructions from you and start work on your case.
-Often, we will do both during that first face-to-face meeting.
+This will usually require a follow-up meeting.

 Our fees are different for every case because they are based on what we do for you.
 For your specific situation, we might be able to offer you economical hourly rates, a flat fee that covers the process from start to finish, or a mix of both.
 We customize our fees to fit the work we do for you.